Higher-derivative corrections to small black rings: The effective action of the heterotic superstring

 \section{The effective action of the heterotic superstring}

-In this section, we are going to review the relevant information about the effective field theory of the heterotic superstring that we shall use in the remaining of the text.
-We are going to assume that the string coupling constant is small, $g_{s}<<1$, so that loop or quantum corrections can be safely ignored.
-Even in this limit, the effective action of the heterotic superstring \cite{Gross:1986mw, Bergshoeff:1989de} contains an infinite tower of higher-derivative terms, although only a few of them have been explicitly constructed.
-This higher-derivative expansion is usually referred to as $\alpha'$-expansion since a term with $2n$ derivatives will be multiplied by ${\alpha'}^{n-1}$, where $\alpha'=\ell^{2}_{s}$ and $\ell_{s}$ is the string scale.{}\footnote{By dimensional analysis, a term with $2n$ derivatives must be multiplied by a coupling of dimension $\text{length}^{2n-2}$.
-In the case of the superstring theory, these couplings must be fully controlled by $\alpha'$, which is the unique dimensionful parameter of the theory.} For the purposes of this work, however, it is enough to present the action up to second order in $\alpha'$.
-Using the conventions of \cite{Ortin:2015hya}, we have \footnote{We have set to zero the gauge fields that are also active at first order in $\alpha'$, which is always a consistent truncation.} --- see e.g. \cite{Cano:2018qev, Chimento:2018kop, Cano:2018brq}---
+The purpose of this section is to review the relevant information about the effective action of the heterotic superstring that we shall use in the remaining of the text.
+We are going to assume that the string-loop (quantum) corrections can be safely ignored for our purposes.\footnote{This is expected to be the case for small black holes, for which the string coupling ($e^\phi$) vanishes at the horizon.} Even in this limit, the effective action of the heterotic superstring contains an infinite tower of higher-derivative corrections to which we often refer as $\alpha'$ corrections, since a term with $2n$ derivatives will be multiplied by ${\alpha'}^{n-1}$, where $\alpha'=\ell^{2}_{s}$ and $\ell_{s}$ is the string length scale.\footnote{This is the unique dimensionful parameter of the theory.} The first terms in the $\alpha'$ expansion, up to ${\cal O}(\alpha'^3)$, were determined in the late 1980s by different methods \cite{Gross:1986mw, Metsaev:1987zx, Bergshoeff:1989de}.
+For the purposes of this work, however, it is enough to incorporate only the leading curvature-squared (first-order in $\alpha'$) corrections.
+These were shown in \cite{Bergshoeff:1989de} to arise from the supersymmetrization of the Lorentz Chern-Simons term which has to be included in the (local) definition of the 3-form field strength $H$ (see Eq.~\eqref{eq:defH}) in order to cancel gauge and gravitational anomalies via the Green-Schwarz mechanism \cite{Green:1984sg}.\footnote{These are also the corrections which have been investigated in the past for heterotic small black holes (see for instance \cite{Dabholkar:2006za, Sen:2007qy, Prester:2008iu, Prester:2010cw} and references therein), and therefore the ones which were argued to be responsible of the resolution of the horizon.} Using the conventions of \cite{Ortin:2015hya} and truncating the gauge fields, we have

-where $G_{N}^{(10)}$ is the 10-dimensional Newton constant and $g_{s}$ is the string coupling constant.
-The metric $g_{\mu\nu}$ is the string frame metric, $\phi$ is the dilaton and $H$ is the 3-form field strength of the Kalb-Ramond 2-form $B$, whose definition is
+where $G_{\rm N}^{(10)}$ is the ten-dimensional Newton constant and $g_{s}$ is the string coupling constant.
+The metric $g_{\mu\nu}$ is the string-frame metric, $\phi$ is the dilaton and $H_{\mu\nu\rho}$ is the 3-form field strength of the Kalb-Ramond 2-form $B_{\mu\nu}$, whose definition is

 where $\omega^{\rm L}_{(-)}$ is the Lorentz Chern-Simons 3-form associated to the torsionful spin connection

 which in turn is defined as

 where $\omega^{a}{}_{b}$ represents the Levi-Civita spin connection.
 Finally,